ProtonMail/proton-python-client/doc/srp.rst

   .. method:: User.verify_session( bytes_H_AMK )

-    Completes the :class:`User` side of the authentication process.
+    Complete the :class:`User` side of the authentication process.
 If the authentication succeded :meth:`authenticated` will return True